kru01/ImageProcessing_NumPy/README.md

 - The `Miscellaneous functions` exist solely for handling inputs and outputs, they **definitely are NOT** the main focus of the notebook.
    - I recommend skipping them entirely and just reading the descriptions in the `Main function` section.
-- `Past implementations` at the bottom of the notebook are not entirely unusable, they are only inferior to the current implementation.
+- `Past implementations` at the bottom of the notebook are not entirely unusable, they are only inferior to the current implementations.
    - I think they are worth keeping to reflect the growth of the project.

 ## Getting Started